 Growing your own lettuce in containers is not difficult and allows you to grow lettuce in the winter even if you do not have a heated greenhouse.
 There are plenty of dwarf varieties of lettuce available that are good for growing in containers.

-The large hearted cabbage varieties are not suitable as they require a lot of space, so either choose one of the dwarf varieties of one of the cos or American loose-leaf varieties.
+The large-hearted cabbage varieties are not suitable as they require a lot of space, so either choose one of the dwarf varieties of one of the cos or American loose-leaf varieties.
 A variety of cabbage lettuce called “Tom Thumb” which was specially bred for small gardens only needs 15cm of space when mature and will grow well in a 20cm pot.

 The containers must be kept in a warm sunny position and as the lettuce plants are 90% water and hence need a lot of water to grow you must never let the soil dry out.

-As soon as the lettuce are ready harvest by cutting for cos and cabbage varieties or by pulling the outer leaves of the loose-leaf varieties.
+As soon as the lettuce is ready harvest by cutting for cos and cabbage varieties or by pulling the outer leaves of the loose-leaf varieties.
 Once one plant is cut you can re-sow in the same pot for a second harvest.